 The patient is an 87 year old female who was admitted to hospital via the emergency department with a principal diagnosis of stroke.
 The patient has a background of dementia, cirrhosis of the liver, chronic renal failure, chronic obstructive pulmonary disease and type 2 diabetes managed with insulin.
-The patient is an ex-drinker and smoker.

 The patient was treated conservatively.
 On the second day of her admission she fell while trying to take herself to the bathroom unsupervised, which resulted in a fractured neck of femur.
 A total hip replacement was performed.
 The patient was discharged to her residential aged care accommodation 25 days following admission.
-Table 16 breaks down the complexity and adjustment calculations for case three.
+Table 17 breaks down the complexity and adjustment calculations for case three.